Strong ill-posedness for fractional Hartree and cubic NLS Equations: Appendix

 In general $J_0\subsetneq J,$ i.e, we usually need to take into account more phases than we are given initially.
 The set of resonance leading to the phase $\phi_j$ leading phase $\phi_j$ is therefore given by

-Continuing the formal WKB approach, the $\mathcal{O}(\epsilon^1)$ term yields, a system of transport equations; which enables to choose initial profiles so that $\partial_ta_0\neq 0$ though $a_0$ is zero at initial time.
-This modes becomes instantaneously nontrivial. \item[(iv)] establish link between the norms of $\psi$ and $u^{\epsilon}_{app};$ finally steps (i)-(iii) yields: $u_0$ and $u-u_{app}$ remains small in $H^s$ for $s<0$ but $u_{app}$ is unbounded in $H^{\sigma}-$norm for all $\sigma\in \mathbb R$.
-This essentially leads to NI with infinite loss of regularity. \end{itemize} (For some $s>0$, several results for norm inflation for NLS are established in \cite{carles2007geometric, thomann2008instabilities, alazard2009loss} via supercritical WKB analysis.)
+Continuing the formal WKB approach, the $\mathcal{O}(\epsilon^1)$ term yields, a system of transport equations.
+This enables to choose initial profiles so that $\partial_ta_0\neq 0$ though $a_0$ is zero at initial time.
+This modes becomes instantaneously non-trivial. \item[(iv)] Establish a link between the norms of $\psi$ and $u^{\epsilon}_{app}.$ Finally, steps (i) to (iii) yield that $u_0$ and $u-u_{app}$ remains small in $H^s$ for $s<0$ but $u_{app}$ is unbounded in $H^{\sigma}-$norm for all $\sigma\in \mathbb R$.
+This essentially leads to the NI with infinite loss of regularity. \end{itemize} (For some $s>0$, several results for norm inflation for NLS are established in \cite{carles2007geometric, thomann2008instabilities, alazard2009loss} via supercritical WKB analysis.)

 Next, we comment on the Fourier analytic approach of the present paper: We take the initial data of the form \eqref{kid} which are inverse Fourier transform of characteristic functions, whereas in WKB analysis, the initial data are in Schwartz class.
 Since we take data on the Fourier side as the characteristic function, the analysis is relatively simplified and can be more general.
 For the general strategy for this approach we refer to Section \ref{mr}, the comments at the beginning of Section \ref{Sni}, and Remark \ref{psilg}.
 (See also \cite[Section 2]{kishimoto2019remark}.)